manuelbl/JavaDoesUSB/java-does-usb/jextract/README.md

 sudo apt-get install libudev-dev
 ```

-On Linux, *jextract* is very successful.
-The only limitations are:
+On Linux, the limitations are:

 - `usbdevice_fs.h`: The macro `USBDEVFS_CONTROL` (and all similar ones) are not generated.
 They are probably considered a function-like macro. *jextract* does not generate code for function-like macro.
 But `USBDEVFS_CONTROL` is actually a constant.